Pradumnasaraf/DevOps/docs/golang/introduction.md

 }
 ```

+### Fallthrough

-- In Go, we don't need to write `break` after each case.
+In Go, we don't need to write `break` after each case.
 It will automatically break after each case.
 If we want to execute the next case we can use `fallthrough` keyword.

 ```go
 switch num {